Craig-Stoneham/Packer/README.md

 In the [Releases](https://github.com/Craig-Stoneham/packer/releases) section, you will find the Release executable for Packer.
 This executable is built for the x64 architecture, ensuring compatibility with a wide range of systems.
 It's optimized for performance and efficiency, making it the recommended choice for everyday use.

-Feel free to download the executable that matches your requirements from the Releases section.

 ## **Contribute and Report Bugs:**

 We welcome contributions from the community to improve and enhance Packer.
 If you'd like to contribute, please follow these steps: